-Personal data should be kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed.
-A general limitation on data retention is required by modern technological realities.
-Because the cost of data storage has been reduced so sharply, it may often be less expensive for data controllers to store data indefinitely rather than to review and delete unnecessary data.
-Yet unnecessary and excessive retention of personal data clearly has privacy implications.
-As a general rule, therefore, data should be securely and definitively disposed of -by, for example, deleting them from the controller's information files, records, databases, registers or systems- or should be anonymized, when it is no longer needed for its original purpose or as otherwise required by national law.
+Personal Data should be kept in a form which permits identification of Data Subjects only for as long as necessary for the purposes for which the Personal Data are processed.
+A general limitation on Data retention is required by modern technological realities.
+Because the cost of Data storage has been reduced so sharply, it may often be less expensive for Data Controllers to store Data indefinitely rather than to review and delete unnecessary Data.
+Yet unnecessary and excessive retention of Personal Data clearly has privacy implications.
+As a general rule, therefore, Data should be securely and definitively disposed of -by, for example, deleting them from the Controller's information files, records, Databases, registers or systems- or be subjected to Anonymization, when it is no longer needed for its original purpose or as otherwise required by national law.